aquarist-labs/aquarium/CONTRIBUTING.md

 Ensure the appropriate label is selected before submitting your issue.

+## Pull Requests

-## Reviewing Pull Requests
+### Reviewing Pull Requests

 Each pull request requires at least *one* review and approval from an active contributor.
-The primary function of reviews is to ensure code contributors are not blocked.
+The primary function of reviews is to ensure ensure quality.
+However, we want pull requests to be viewed quickly to avoid code contributors being blocked.

 We ask that reviewers perform a basic sanity check on all code and documentation contributions.
+Consider the following aspects when performing a review:

+- Does this make sense?
+- Does this code perform what the code contributor has described in the commit message?
+- Have the CI tests run and passed?
+- Does this code require documentation?
+If so, does it have documentation in the commit?
+- Are the comments (if there are any) are clear and useful?

 All pull requests should be reviewed, even if the request is tagged with the label `needs-rebase`.
 At this time, it is imperative that